-Our flagship residency program, DANCE POWER, is the longest continuously running community/arts partnership in the state, serving nearly 800 New Brunswick students each year.
-All 3rd grade students in New Brunswick receive DANCE POWER in their physical education class for 20 weeks.
-At the 3rd grade culminating performance, Waiting in the Wings, 40 scholarships are presented to students so they can continue dancing at our Princeton Ballet School from 4th grade through their senior year of high school on scholarship.
+ARB’s flagship residency program, DANCE POWER, is the longest continuously running community and arts partnership in the state, serving nearly 800 New Brunswick students each year.
+All 3rd grade students in New Brunswick have DANCE POWER incorporated into their physical education class for 20 weeks.
+At the end of the residency, 40 scholarships are presented to students so they can continue dancing at Princeton Ballet School from 4th grade through their senior year of high school on full tuition scholarship.

 Over 50,000 public school students in the New Brunswick area have reaped the rewards of dance education through this acclaimed program since its inception in 1986.

-The curriculum for the program was originally written by a committee of dance educators and New Brunswick school administrators and remains a working document that is updated regularly to meet and exceed the New Jersey Student Learning Standards for the Visual and Performing Arts.
+Founded by Dr. Penelope Lattimer in collaboration with American Repertory Ballet and the New Brunswick Board of Education, the DANCE POWER curriculum was originally written by a committee of dance educators and New Brunswick school administrators, it remains a working document that is updated regularly to meet and exceed the New Jersey Student Learning Standards for the Visual and Performing Arts.

-As a finale to their DANCE POWER experience, students are invited to show off their new skills in front of friends and family in a culminating performance.
-The final performance is highly-anticipated and serves as a powerful visual reminder of the programs impact on the local community; the sheer number of people in attendance and energy in the theater is impressive.
+As a finale to their DANCE POWER experience, students are invited to showcase their new skills in front of friends and family in a culminating performance.
+The final performance, Waiting in the Wings, is highly-anticipated and serves as a powerful visual reminder of the program’s impact on the local community.

 DANCE POWER Scholars Program